 Hiroto Inada (Repro Inc.), ASO expert

-You need to localize the interface and the content in the app if it has a lot of texts inside.
-We understand that “a lot of textual content” is a very subjective evaluation; it could be 5,000 symbols or 10,000.
-Still, the most important is the role of the text for users in understanding the app’s features.
+You need to localize the interface and content of the app if it has a lot of text in it.
+We understand that “a lot of textual content” is a very subjective evaluation it could be 5,000 characters or 10,000.
+Still, what is most important is the text’s role in helping users understand the app’s features.

-If your application or game was created in the English language, you could enter the English speaking market.
-Still, English is not a mother tongue for people from other countries, and they can not understand some nuances of the product or the content inside.
-And probably they will not see the value of using it.
+If your application or game was created in English, you can enter the English speaking market.
+Still, English is not the mother tongue of people from many other countries, and they will not understand some of the product’s nuances or content.
+And they will probably not see the value of using it.

-Localization is necessary if the company releases the original app, which has no analogs in the market.
-Users of such apps don’t have any related experience, and you need to explain to them how to use the app, which function it has and tell them about the value.
-But if you have the UX of the app, which consists of pictograms, you don’t need to explain every step or making the onboarding with texts.
-In this case, it is not necessary to add localizations.
+Localization is necessary if the company releases a unique app that has no analogs on the market.
+Users of such apps don’t have any relevant experience with them, and you need to explain how to use the app, what functions it has, and its value.
+But if your app’s UX consists of pictograms, you don’t need to explain every step or onboard using text.
+In this case, it is not necessary to localize.

-When you plan to release the product in new markets, we think that it is crucial to do the localization of the app/game together with localization of the app page and ASO for the local market.
-You should think about localization in the stage of development.
-Then you should plane the app store optimization, including all textual and visual elements of the product page in app stores.
-If you do both things, you will have more advantages then your competitors, and users will be satisfied using the product in their native language.
+When you plan to release your product in new markets, we think that it is crucial to localize the app/game together with the app page and ASO for the local market.
+You should think about localization during the development stage.
+Then you should plan the app store optimization, including all textual and visual elements of the product page in app stores.
+If you do both these things, you will have more advantages than your competitors, and users will be satisfied using the product in their native language.

-Here the proof of how localization can positively impact organic downloads.
-Cases from the mobile projects who made localization and ASO optimization for local markets:
+Here is proof of how localization can positively impact organic downloads based on cases from mobile projects that used localization and ASO optimization for local markets: